Policy

 Water

-Parks and natural areas beautify our city and make it a more pleasant place to live.
-They also absorb rainwater that would otherwise runoff into the river, possibly causing it to flood.
-The development of wild areas also displaces pests such as rats and cockroaches to nearby homes.
-The few remaining green spaces within Bonita’s core and the uplands and wetlands at the edge of the city should remain as they are or be converted into public parks.
+Parks and natural areas beautify Bonita, provide outdoor recreation spaces, and regulate our environment, making it a more pleasant place to live.
+They absorb rainwater that would otherwise runoff into the river, filter the ground water and air, helping to prevent red tide, and are home to important wildlife, like the bats that eat mosquitoes.
+The development of wild areas can lead to increased flooding, increased water pollution, increase in mosquito population, and displacement of pests, such as rats and cockroaches to nearby homes.
+The few remaining green spaces within Bonita’s core, as well as the uplands and wetlands at the edge of the city, should remain as they are, or be converted into public parks to best serve the community.

 Quality of Life